searchspring/snap/docs/PREACT_DISPLAYING_DATA.md

 `result.mask.clear` a function to clear the mask data, reverting to the original display state.

-`result.display` an object containing the current display state for the result.
-This can be used in combination with the `result.mask` to update the result display state.
+`result.display` an object used for display in result components.
+Containing the currently set display state from the `result.mask` combined with the underlying core data for the result.

-`result.variants` contains information about product variants like size and color options (requires variants to be enabled and configured - see Variants Info section below)
+`result.variants` contains information about product variants like size and color options, as well as the variant selections data. (requires variants to be enabled and configured)

 `result.custom` an empty object that is not modified by core Snap packages.
 This is available for you to modify and store custom data to be rendered.
 See [`custom` property](https://github.com/searchspring/snap/tree/main/packages/snap-store-mobx/src/Abstract)